 How do I get an accident report in MA?

+Anyone can request a crash report as long as the required information can be provided.
 If a vehicle crash occurred in Massachusetts and has been filed and processed by the Registry of Motor Vehicles (RMV), you can request either a standard or a certified copy of the police crash report .
-Please wait at least 4 weeks after the crash before requesting a report .

-How long do you have to report an accident in the state of Massachusetts?
+How long do you have to file an accident report in Mass?

 What happens after you get in a car accident?

 After the car accident , immediately determine whether anyone is injured.
 If so, call 911 to get an ambulance and police on the scene.
 Even if the incident was minor and everyone is cooperative, consider calling the police.
 That way you ‘ll have an official report to give to your insurance company.

 How long does an insurance company have to settle a claim in Massachusetts?

 Within 15 days of receiving all the necessary paperwork, insurance companies must accept or deny the claim .
 The state allows insurers 45 more days to decide on a claim , but they must inform you in writing.
 Once the insurer agrees to pay the claim , it must make payment within five days.

 Is MA a no fault accident state?

 Massachusetts is a No – Fault State This means that your own Massachusetts car accident insurance company pays up to $8,000 of your medical bills, regardless of who was at fault .